 Collaborative Chats: Successful Research Partnerships in the Lobster Industry

 Please join Maine Sea Grant, the Maine Department of Marine Resources, and the University of Maine’s Lobster Institute for a series of webinars focusing on collaborative research efforts in the lobster industry.
-We will discuss what works and what doesn’t, and strategize on how to make collaborative research a priority.
+This second series will highlight ongoing collaborative research projects, including those funded through the Sea Grant American Lobster Initiative focused on understanding the biological, social, and economic resilience of the industry to a changing environment.
 Speakers and topics include:

 All webinars will be hosted by Maine Sea Grant using Zoom, and live closed captioning will be provided.

 - Join using a computer with this Zoom meeting link, and password: 931345

 - Or join by phone by calling any of the following numbers: +1 301 715 8592, +1 312 626 6799, +1 646 876 9923, +1 669 900 6833, +1 253 215 8782, +1 346 248 7799, or +1 408 638 0968

 For those who cannot attend, all sessions will be recorded and shared online following each event.

 For more information, please email Amalia Harrington, or call (207) 581-1440.
 All are welcome and we hope to see you there!